jrburke/module/docs/inlining.md

 For use cases that want flexibility in deployment, and the cheapest hosting options, bundling will still give the easiest, most straightforward way to improve performance related to reduced HTTP requests.
 It can even be done offline, as part of initial deployment, so that the server just needs to be a simple file server.

-There are also deployments that do not use a server at all, like local app installs on mobile devices that work offline.
-Those use cases are still under file IO speed constraints.
+There are deployments that do not use a server for the UI pieces, like mobile devices installing an app that works offline.
+Those use cases are still under local file IO speed constraints.
 Based on experience working on FirefoxOS, the device IO profile still benefitted from module bundling because multiple local file reads were still slower than one file read with inlined modules.

-The push mechanism of SPDY/HTTP2 just seeds cache entries in the browser, it will still result in multiple file reads.
+The push mechanism of SPDY/HTTP2 just seeds cache entries in the browser, it could still result in multiple file reads.
 For some use cases (dynamic site entry points that need different sets of overlapping module cross-sections), the SPDY/HTTP2 may still be beneficial.
-However, for other types, a single page web app that wants async JS logic to complete as fast as possible to choose a UI path, bundling will still be more effective, with fewer local IO file reads.
+However, for other types, like a single page web app that wants async JS logic to complete as fast as possible to choose a UI path, bundling will still be more effective, with fewer local file IO reads.

 ### Packaged Format

 What about a [packaged format instead](https://github.com/w3ctag/packaging-on-the-web)?
 A bundle format, like zip (although likely different from it), that allows grouping more than just text files into a single file.
 Images and other binary assets can be bundled too.

-It is unclear how an app avoids needing to either rewrite or reroute URL references it might have in source form to the archive form, so extra steps will be needed for some bundling cases.
+It is unclear how an app avoids needing to either rewrite or reroute URL references it might have in source form to the packaged form, so extra steps will be needed for some bundling cases.

 There will be overhead in the format for things like headers and content types.
 For mobile device IO, where memory and processing is more at a premium, reading in a plain JS file with the module definitions will likely have lower overhead.

 The same caveats about SPDY/HTTP2 just seeding a local file cache still apply here.
-For many offline-capable single page web apps, the goal is to load the JS logic for doing async DB/state detection up front before choosing what UI to show.
-This means the app will want that JS logic loading to be as fast and focused as possible.
+For many offline-capable single page web apps, the goal is to quickly load the JS logic for DB/state detection up front before choosing what UI to show.
+This means the app will want that JS routing logic to be as fast and focused as possible.

-Furthermore, archive URLs are still very speculative, still needs more time to be specified and built.
+Furthermore, the packaged format is still very speculative.
+It needs much more time to be specified and built.
 In the meantime, bundling JS based on module ID boundaries is a well known practice today.
 It is best to make sure a common practice that works today will work in the future instead of hanging hopes on a speculative effort.

 ### People inline awful things like image data

 Inlining allows unsavory practices like inlining image data.

 Lots of things are inlined in regular functions and variables.
-See just the existence of data URLs.
+See the existence of data URLs.
 They show up in CSS too.
 This is not a criticism of inlined modules specifically, but what kind of optimized delivery the person prefers.
-As described in the section below, there are very legitimate reasons for transpiling other text formats into units of JS code.
+As described in the section below, there is a very legitimate, useful reason for transpiling other text formats into units of JS code.

 ## Arguments for it